team-ferret/pip-toto/README.md

 =====
 * This is a modified version of pip that integrates in-toto verification.
 * It assumes that there is an outer package, containing the payload package and the files necessary for toto-verification.
+* If there is a failure during the toto-verification process, the installation is halted.

 pip_toto installation
 =====================